vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 | MAX30100   | Pulse Oximeter          | ✅ Matched |
 | MLX90614   | Digital Thermometer     | ✅ Matched |
 | AD8232     | ECG Visual Graph Output | ✅ Verified |

 ---

+## ⚠️ Issues Faced
+- Some sensors gave inaccurate readings and needed calibration.
+- WiFi connection was sometimes unstable.
+- The prototype was bulky since many modules were mounted separately.
+- Due to the **COVID-19 pandemic**, component purchasing and testing was difficult and limited, but it also showed why this project is important for safer triage monitoring.

+---